tnrock/docs.konghq.com/app/konnect/analytics/index.md

   graphed over time, as well as the ratio of code classes to total requests.

 **Time frame selector**
-: Controls the time frame of data visualized, which indirectly controls the granularity of the data.
-For example, the “5M” selection displays 5 minutes in 1-second resolution data, while longer time frames display minute, hour, or days resolution data.
+: Controls the time frame of the visualized data, which indirectly controls the granularity of the data.
+For example, the “5M” selection displays 5 minutes of resolution data in 1-second intervals, while longer, or relative, time frames display minute, hour, or days.

 **Traffic metrics**
 : Provide insight into which of your services and service versions are being